Cristian20020131/Cristian20020131/README.md

-Cristian Ezequiel Durán
+-Cristian Ezequiel Durán
-Argentino
+-Argentino
-20 años
+-20 años
-Aprendiendo Python, HTML, CSS y JavaScript
+-Aprendiendo Python, HTML, CSS y JavaScript
-Me gustaría trabajar en proyectos de desarrollo web
+-Me gustaría trabajar en proyectos de desarrollo web

 <!---
 Cristian20020131/Cristian20020131 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.